NCAR/wrf_hydro_nwm_public/.github/CODESTYLE.md

 # Source Code Formatting
 * Max line length 100 characters.
 All wrapped code statements shall at least be indented one additional level beyond the previous level.
 * Do NOT use tab characters.
-* Indentation: 3 spaces (no tabs) for all control below the subroutine/function level. (indenting less often saves a lot of space).
+* Indentation: 3 spaces (no tabs) for all control below the subroutine/function level (indenting less often saves a lot of space).
 Tightly nested do loops can be exceptions.
 Put comments at same indentation level as the code which it is commenting.

 ```fortran